-Wild West Shows are popular now - and were particularly popular in the days of the Old West!
+Wild West Shows are popular now, and were particularly popular in the days of the Old West!

-This type of show has now become a specialty form of amusement.
+These shows have now become a specialty form of amusement.
 You’ll find Wild West shows at festivals, rodeos, historic events, and county or state fairs.
 Yet, they are a regular feature in old Western Towns – such as Tombstone Arizona.

 Tombstone’s Wild West Shows

 - The O.K.
 Corral – A must-see when you’re in town.
 Short entertainment skits go over the Earps vs. Cowboys Gunfight.
 On Allen Street, between 3rd & 4th.
 Learn Corral Details>

 - Gunfight Palace – Historical re-enactments.
 Watch Gunfighters in action!
 Stop in to their theater on Allen Street between 5th & 6th.
 Shows at 11 a.m., 12:30 p.m. & 2:30 p.m.
 Thursday through Sunday.